BartBrood/Interactive-Graphviz-Diagrams/README.md

 -load csv files with nodes , edges and formatting from csv format into dot syntax, select properties of nodes for being used as cluster, subcluster and class highlighters.

+-zoom in and out when hovering over diagram use mouse wheel

 -node click: highlight edges

 -cluster click collapse/expand cluster, redraw edges to collapsed node for cluster, collapse /expand all subclusters.